Why Göbeklitepe, Mardin & Mount Nemrut?

 InnoCampus is a collaborative nonprofit project providing an innovation and entrepreneurship experience to young entrepreneurs.
 The goal of InnoCampus is to travel to cities from all around Turkey, help young people with the tools and methods they will need at different stages of their startups and connect them with individuals and organizations who can support them further.
 Since March 2015, InnoCampus has organized 8 programs in 6 different cities (Adana, Izmir, Çanakkale, Istanbul, Gaziantep and Urfa).
 Every summer InnoCampus Alumni and Volunteers get together.

 How Will the Group Move Around?

 TACT AGORA Team will have a minibus for the daily excursions as well as for the transfers.
 Airport-Hotel transfers can be arranged through the Hotels.
 Taxi is always a reasonable option in Turkey.

 Where Will the Group Be Having Meals?

 Turkey has a delicious cuisine and an amazing amount of alternatives when it comes to dining.
-For dinner, TACT Agora team will organize the dinners the Group will have together.
-The cost of dinners is included in the overall cost of the trip.
-For lunch, you will be free and receive suggestions.
+For dinner, TACT Agora team will organize most of the meals (lunch & dinner) the Group will have together.
+The cost of meals is included in the overall cost of the trip.
+Breakfast is included in the cost of the hotel accommodation.